 Number of Active Users

-In certain type of industry, the number of active users may be an appropriate measure of your company’s success.
+In certain type of industry, the number of active users may be an appropriate metric of measuring company’s success.
 For example, Facebook had 1.79 billion monthly active users in 2016.
-Active users number also can provide insight about your company, such as user base, usage trends and what they love/ hate about your service.
+The number of active users also can provide insight about your company, such as user base, usage trends and what they love/ hate about your service.
 This then allows you to improve the user/customer engagement.
+Hence using the number of active users is also useful as a metric to measure company’s success.

-Fundraising capability is often being used to measure a company’s success, particularly in the startup world.
+Fundraising capability, a metric to measure company’s success, is used often particularly in the startup world.
 It represents investors understanding and confidence in the company’s fundamentals and visions.
 Multiple successful rounds of fundraising indicates that investors are buying into the idea and vision, and the company is able to provide substantial data to justify its strong fundamental, capable of working towards its objective and achieve certain level of success in that industry.
+Hence utilising fundraising capability as a metric to measure company’s success is essential.

 The above are definitely important for SMEs, as they sometimes even define a company’s survival in the harsh environment.
 Yet the definition of success in this case falls only under money.
+What is the metric to measure company’s success in this case?
 Is the metric of success measured in the form of profits and performance only?

 Success: Contribution to the society